cliss/camel/README.md

 # Change Log

+* __1.5.5__ Fix bug in `/render-draft` where each line had a double carriage return.
+This caused metadata to not be picked up properly, and thus the post not render properly.
+  In turn, that defeated most of the purpose of draft support in the first place.
 * __1.5.4__ Fix bug wherein a MultiMarkdown-style metadata line that contained a URL with a query string caused a crash.
 * __1.5.3__ Adds support for